OpenNebula/addon-storpool/README.md

 1. Persistent Images with SHAREABLE attribute are not supported.
 1. Persistent Images with IMMUTABLE attribute are not supported.
 1. Tested only with KVM hypervisor and Alma Linux 8/Ubuntu 24.04.
 Should work on other Linux OS.
-1. The UEFI auto configuration is not supported
+1. The UEFI auto configuration is not supported.
+1. The handling of the vTPM is in a Technology Preview - should be used after extensive testing at the given environment.

 ## Known issues